Skip to content

 Filing Tax Returns in the USA

 International students going to school in the United States should file an IRS form 8843 whether you have to file a tax return or not.
-Forms and tax returns typically must be filed before April 15 each year.
+Forms and tax returns typically must be filed before April 15th each year.
 Snow College cannot provide you specific tax advice so you should carefully consider your own situation and determine what tax form to file.
-The US taxing agency known as "IRS" provides information for Foreign Students and Scholars at: https://www.irs.gov/individuals/international-taxpayers/foreign-students-and-scholars and a publication every year called Publication 519, U.S. Tax Guide for Aliens which can be found here: https://www.irs.gov/forms-pubs/about-publication-519

 • Dependents (including spouses and children of all ages) are also required to file Form 8843 if they were in the US during the previous calendar year.

-• Every individual, regardless of whether they are one family, will need to file their own Form 8843 and sent it to the appropriate address included on the tax form or tax form instructions in a separate envelope.
+• Every individual, regardless of whether they are one family, will need to file their own Form 8843 and send it to the appropriate address included on the tax form or tax form instructions in a separate envelope.